I. Is ProBlock more profitable and efficient for masons?

 Reduces Onsite Saw Cuts

 ProBlock’s design saves time and money by reducing the frequency of onsite saw cuts.

 Ryan Shaver, former National Director of Sales & Training for ProBlock Masonry Wall System, showcasing how easy it is to lay ProBlock around rebar. - October 2016

 The answer is YES!

-Reduces Shoulder + Back Injuries
+ProBlock Reduces Injuries

 Did you know that over the course of one day, a single mason can have lifted approximately 2 tons in CMU weight?
-That is why back injuries are the leading cause of worker's compensation claims and missed work days.
+Additionally, with traditional CMU, the mason has to lift up and over tall rebar lengths.
+This is why back injuries are the leading cause of worker's compensation claims and missed work days.
 When a mason is laying between 90 to 120 block per day, every pound matters.
-ProBlock is on average 30% lighter in weight than other CMU of the same material mix.
-Not only do you reduce the amount of weight a mason has to lift, there is also the opportunity for a mason to safely be able to lay more of them in a day.
+ProBlock’s light unit weight and its open end design allows the mason to go around rebar instead of up and over, thereby reducing the risk of back and shoulder injuries.
+ProBlock allows masons to install CMU in the safest way possible.

 Overhead lifting and using unauthorized platforms is one of the leading causes for safety citations on masonry projects.
 ProBlock's open ended design allows masons to lay block around rebar instead of having to lay block over rebar.
 A mason can now safely lay block without having to stand on ladders, buckets, other CMU, or use any other unauthorized platform to extend themselves overhead.

-Reduces Onsite Block Cutting = Reduced Silica Exposure
+Reduced Onsite Block Cutting = Reduced Silica Exposure

-ProBlock's open ended units reduce the risk of silica exposure due to on site block cutting.
+ProBlock's open ended units reduce the risk of silica exposure due to onsite block cutting.